TheDeathlyCow/thermoo-docs/docs/api_overview.md

 ---
 # API Overview

+!!! info
+    This website primarily uses the Official Mappings (aka MojMap) for its code-based examples.
+Thermoo was originally written with Yarn mappings in mind, but migrated to Official Mappings soon after it was announced that Minecraft would no longer publish obfuscated JARs.
+Feel free to raise an issue [here](https://github.com/theDeathlyCow/thermoo-docs/issues) if there are any examples not working due to mixed mappings.

 Thermoo is a temperature and environment library for the Fabric and Quilt modding platforms.
 This page will provide a basic overview of how to set up and interact with the library in your mod or datapack.
 As of 1.21, Thermoo is required to be installed on both the client and server in order to function properly.

 This is a rather long page, so it may be best to follow along in your own mod/datapack while reading, or to skim the page first.
 There is also a sidebar to help with navigation!
 Remember that I also have a [Discord](https://discord.gg/aqASuWebRU) where I am happy to help and answer questions related to Thermoo.